 Some overseas schemes (for example schemes in the USA) may not accept the transfer value.

 The UK scheme administrator must report the transfer to HMRC (they would also have to report a non-recognised transfer).
 They must also get a signed acknowledgement from the member that they understand that a transfer overseas could result in them having to pay unauthorised payment charges to HMRC after the transfer is made.
 See the Non-recognised transfers - tax charges section below.

 The QROPS scheme manager must agree to tell HMRC when they pay benefits from the transferred fund or if they transfer the fund again.
 This reporting requirement applies unless:

 Any payment or transfer made in the reporting period which wouldn't have been an authorised payment or recognised transfer from a UK registered pension scheme will suffer the normal tax penalties (see below).

-As a transfer to a recognised overseas pension scheme is a 'permitted transfer', enhanced protection will not be lost on such a transfer, including a transfer to a QROPS.
+As a transfer to a recognised overseas pension scheme is a 'permitted transfer', enhanced or fixed protection will not be lost on such a transfer, including a transfer to a QROPS.

 Exactly what can be paid from a QROPS depends on the tax regime of the country it's established in but the most common advantages (after the member has been out of the UK for at least five tax years) would be:

 If the member remains in the UK, it's difficult to see what advantage there would be in transferring to a QROPS as any payment from the scheme that would have been an unauthorised payment from a UK scheme will attract charges of up to 55%.